UmerFakher/INT2-Group-Project-CIFAR10/README.md

 So essentially we are strapping on this idea of **convolutions** onto our network from before.

-Quick explaination:
+## ReLU activation function Quick explanation
+We also used the ReLu activation function in the naive model as well.

 [ReLu](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) literally is a activation function that given any input less than 0, it outputs 0 and any input greater than or equal to 0 it outputs that same value.

-* ReLu brings non-linearity in our model.
+* ReLu helps making the model **nonlinear**
 * It takes in a feature map as input and outputs the same but makes all the negative values 0 and leaves all positve values untouched

 So ReLu is basically a flat line that suddenly spikes diagonally to the right after 0: